jmxqaz/gitskills/README.md

-# gitskills你好
+# gitskills
-Creating a new branch is quick.
+Creating a new branch is quick AND simple.